ratpack/ratpack/README.md

 The Development Server
 ----------------------

-Just give your RatpackApp to the RatpackServlet to start a Jetty container.

-    RatpackServlet.serve(app)

-The default port is 5000, but you can specify another if you wish.
+The default port is 5000, but you can specify another if you wish by adding the following to your app:

-    RatpackServlet.serve(app, 8080)
+    setPort 8080